stomaras/Complete-x86-Assembly-/README.md

   - jnae = jump if not above or equal

+  - jae = jump if above or equal

   - A > B  X  A<=B <=>    A > B = not(A<=B)